JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Summary

 We divided each one of the 6 galaxies into different structural components, including (1) a bright central stellar core C1, the focus of this study, (2) off-center, minor clumps C2 and C3 (if present), and (3) the Smooth component representing the remaining, extended light distribution of the galaxy.
 Together with 9-filter ancillary imaging from HST, we fit a total of 23-filter photometry covering truly panchromatic swathes of observed wavelength range $\lambda=0.4-5\micron$, corresponding to the rest-frame $0.1-1\micron$, using the SED fitting code \prospector with nonparametric SFHs.
 We then studied the stellar-population properties of those different structural components.

 In each one of the galaxies, C1 has a redder color at rest-frame 4000 \AA\ and a significantly lower specific star formation rate than off-center clumps C2 and C3.
-We showed that C1 is $\gtrsim2$ times more massive than $M_{\rm{Toomre}}$, i.e., the maximum stellar mass that a clump can form via Toomre instability, suggesting that it may not have formed via in-situ fragmentation in an unstable, gaseous disk.
-Instead, because C1 has a typical stellar age of $\sim 0.5$ Gyr which is similar to the timescale of clump inward migration as the result of dynamical friction, we argued that C1 likely formed through the coalescence of giant stellar clumps.
+We showed that C1 is $\gtrsim2$ times more massive than $M_{\rm{Toomre}}$, i.e., the maximum stellar mass that a clump can form via Toomre instability, suggesting that it may not have formed via single in-situ fragmentation in an unstable, gaseous disk.
+Instead, because C1 has a typical stellar age of $\sim 0.5$ Gyr which is similar to the timescale of clump inward migration as the result of dynamical friction, we argued that C1 likely formed through the coalescence of giant stellar clumps, a model prediction from the violent disk instability which is one of the process associated with the gas-rich compaction scenario at high redshift.

 We found that all 6 galaxies are below the star-forming main sequence by $0.2-0.7$ dex.
 We showed that the stellar-mass surface densities of C1 are already comparable to the central stellar-mass surface density of quenched galaxies of similar masses and redshifts.
 In addition, we found that the stellar populations of C1 are either comparable to or younger than the Smooth component.
 Putting these together, we thus concluded that we are likely witnessing the coeval development of dense central cores, along with the beginning of galaxy-wide quenching at $z > 3$, likely triggered by gas-rich compaction.